 The purpose of this guide is to get you started with StormForge Optimize Pro.
-In this example, you will use StormForge Optimize Pro to tune the memory and cpu requirements for Postgres.
-We will cover:
+In this example, you will use StormForge Optimize Pro to tune the memory and CPU requirements for Postgres.
+You’ll learn how to:

-- Initializing StormForge Optimize Pro Controller in your cluster
+- Initialize StormForge Optimize Pro Controller in your cluster.

-- Deploying the Postgres experiment to your cluster
+- Deploy the Postgres experiment to your cluster.

-- Running trials using machine learning (ML) to determine the best configuration
+- Run trials using machine learning (ML) to determine the best configuration.

-- Comparing StormForge Optimize Pro results to a baseline configuration
+- Compare StormForge Optimize Pro results to a baseline configuration.

 - Kubernetes cluster

-- A typical minikube cluster will be sufficient.
-The experiment may consume up to 4vcpu and 4GB memory
+- A typical minikube cluster is sufficient.
+The experiment can consume up to 4vcpu and 4GB memory.

 - kubectl properly configured for your cluster